madprops/airc/README.md

 All the defaults are defined in [config.json](config.json).
 You shouldn't edit this file.

-Use [config.json](config.json) as reference only.
+Use [config.json](config.json) as a reference only.

-For example this is a bot: `configs/skeletor.json` :
+For example, this is a bot: `configs/skeletor.json` :

 ```json
 {